 Does a Military Discharge Affect VA Loan Eligibility?

-As you’ll see in this video, discharge conditions can affect a veteran’s eligibility for a VA loan.
-Veterans separated with a dishonorable discharge may not be not meet VA Loan Eligibility.
+As you may have assumed, discharge conditions can affect a veteran’s eligibility for a VA loan.
+Veterans with a dishonorable discharge may not be not meet VA Loan Eligibility.

 If your discharge state is “other than honorable” or was changed, modified or corrected you may be able to pursue an appeal with the help of the local VA office.
 Be sure to have copies of your DD214 – Condition of Discharge form and any documentation clarifying conditions or changes in your discharge status.
 Lenders may not be familiar with the process so getting assistance from the VA is advised.